The Step-By-Step Guide to SEO for Startups

 1. SEO is About Content, And Content is King

-So, by practicing SEO, you will also optimize your contents, one of your most valuable marketing assets.
+So, by practicing SEO, you will also optimize your content, one of your most valuable marketing assets.

 2. SEO is Cost-Effective

-Compared to other forms of digital marketing such as PPC advertising, social media marketing, influencer marketing, and others, SEO is a relatively more affordable option, especially in the long run.
+Compared to other forms of digital marketing for startups such as PPC advertising, social media marketing, influencer marketing, and others, SEO for startups is a relatively more affordable option, especially in the long run.

 SEO might not have a similar short-term impact as with social media or paid advertising.
-However, it will be a great long-term foundation for your online presence.
-Controlling budget is always one of the most important aspects of a startup, and investing on SEO is one of the very best bet.
+However, it will be a great long-term foundation for your startup’s online presence.
+Controlling the budget is always one of the most important aspects of a startup, and investing in a startup SEO campaign is one of the very best bet to grow your startup.

 3. Search Engine Has More Market Share Than Ever